 Applications will only be accepted from 1 June to 31 July 2019.

-Applicants for the Helmut-Schmidt-programme choose up to 2 universities in Germany and apply directly to their universities of choice.
-Local DAAD offices do not accept applications for the Helmut-Schmidt-programmebut will help in any way they can.
+Applicants for the Helmut-Schmidt-Programme choose up to two universities in Germany and apply directly to their universities of choice.
+Please note that local DAAD offices do not accept applications for the Helmut-Schmidt-Programme.

-If the MPP at Hertie School is among the universities of your choice for the Helmut-Schmidt-programme please apply via our online application portal and direct all questions concerning the application process to the admissions team email@example.com.
+If the MPP at the Hertie School is among the programmes of your choice for the Helmut-Schmidt-Programme, please apply via our online application portal and direct all questions concerning the application process to the admissions team grad-admissions[at]hertie-school[dot]org.

-- The Helmut-Schmidt-programme is open to candidates from Africa, Latin America, South Asia and Southeast Asia and the Middle East (see list of countries).
-In 2016, the Helmut-Schmidt-programme is also open to candidates from Ukraine.
-Applicants must not have lived in Germany for more than 15 months when applying.
+- The Helmut-Schmidt-Programme is open to candidates from Africa, Latin America, South Asia, Central Asia, Southeast Asia and the Middle East (see list of countries).
+The Helmut-Schmidt-Programme is also open to candidates from Ukraine.

 - Applicants must have completed an undergraduate degree (BA) or its international equivalent.
 The last completed degree must not be more than 6 years old.

-- Prior to the study programmes, all scholarship holders will receive a 6-month-German language course from April to September 2017.
-The language course is compulsory for all Helmut-Schmidt-programme scholarship recipients and applicants thus need to be able to travel to Germany in April 2016.
+- Prior to the study programmes, all scholarship holders will receive a 5-month-German language course from April to September 2020.
+The language course is compulsory for all Helmut-Schmidt-programme scholarship recipients and applicants thus need to be able to travel to Germany in April 2020.